 Philly would win Games 3 and 4 by eight points each time, and the series would shift back to the Spectrum for a fifth and decisive game.

-Surely the Nets could not win a third game in Philadelphia—could they?
+Surely the Nets could not win the third game in Philadelphia—could they?

 No team in the West other than the Warriors won more than 43 games in 1976.
 The NBA was that devoid of quality.
-The Phoenix Suns were able to make the playoffs with a 42-40 record, and they did not have to play a tough team in the West semifinals.
-When they got crushed by the Warriors, 128-103, in Game 1 of the West finals, not a soul on this green earth (Phoenix, of course, doesn’t have green earth; it has dirt or gravel, and that was even more the case in 1976…) thought the Suns would rise high enough to overcome Golden State.
+The Phoenix Suns made the playoffs with a 42-40 record, and they did not have to play a tough team in the West semifinals.
+So when they got crushed by the Warriors, 128-103, in Game 1 of the West finals, not a soul on this green earth (Phoenix, of course, doesn’t have green earth; it has dirt or gravel, and that was, even more, the case in 1976…) thought the Suns would rise high enough to overcome Golden State.

 Nobody saw this coming, very similar in baseball terms to the 1990 world series between Oakland and Cincinnati.
-The team that was supposed to sweep, got swept.
-Washington had won 3 out of 4 of the teams regular-season meetings and was led by Hall of Famers Wes Unseld and Elvin Hayes.
-The Warriors led by sharpshooting Rick Barry dominated the series-sweeping Washington in 4 games.
+The team that was supposed to sweep got swept.
+Washington had won 3 out of 4 of the team’s regular-season meetings and was led by Hall of Famers Wes Unseld and Elvin Hayes.
+The Warriors, led by sharpshooting Rick Barry dominated series-sweeping Washington in 4 games.

-The Lakers’ great trio of Kareem, Magic and Worthy all averaged at least 20 points per game in the series, but Houston’s prime players were better.
+The Lakers’ great trio of Kareem, Magic, and Worthy averaged at least 20 points per game in the series, but Houston’s prime players were better.
 Hakeem Olajuwon, at age 23, outplayed the 38-year-old Abdul-Jabbar.
-Dream went for 31 points, 11 rebounds, 2 steals, and 4 blocks per game in the series.
+The dream went for 31 points, 11 rebounds, 2 steals, and 4 blocks per game in the series.
 Ralph Sampson averaged 20 and 9 with 4 assists and 2 blocks per game.